-Example 2: Using the Technology Triggering Mappings (shown below in the Technology Triggering Method section) you can make the data new only with a trigger.
-If you want to send the same/new message of based on a trigger and NOT cyclically, then keep the Transmit Timeout at 0 AND use the 2 Trigger Mappings.
+Example 2: Using the Technology Triggering Mappings (shown below in the Technology Triggering Method section), you can make the data new only with a trigger.
+If you want to send the same/new message of based on a trigger and NOT cyclically, keep the Transmit Timeout at 0 AND use the 2 Trigger Mappings.
 See below for more examples in the ASCII Configuration - Technology Triggering Method.

 c.
 Option 3: Cyclic and Trigger can co-exist.
-For this to happen, the Transmit Timeout field needs be to nonzero and the trigger variables (as described in ASCII Configuration - ASCII Message Triggering Method section of this manual) are also mapped.
+For this to happen, the Transmit Timeout field needs be to nonzero and the Trigger Variables (as described in ASCII Configuration - ASCII Message Triggering Method section of this manual) are also mapped.

-Example 3: From the PLC, send a message of "hello", based on whatever gets triggered first (the 3000ms Timeout or the trigger data point) the ASCII device will get updated.
+Example 3: Send a message of "hello" from the PLC.
+Based on whatever is triggered first (the 3000ms Timeout or the Trigger data point), the ASCII device will get updated.
 If the trigger data point is not updated, the then the RTA gateway will send the data every x ms to the ASCII device.
 See below for more examples in the ASCII Configuration - Technology Triggering Method.